Qovery/qovery-client-go/docs/ApplicationStorageResponseStorage.md

 ### NewApplicationStorageResponseStorage

-`func NewApplicationStorageResponseStorage(type_ string, size int32, mountPoint string, ) *ApplicationStorageResponseStorage`
+`func NewApplicationStorageResponseStorage(type_ StorageTypeEnum, size int32, mountPoint string, ) *ApplicationStorageResponseStorage`

 NewApplicationStorageResponseStorage instantiates a new ApplicationStorageResponseStorage object This constructor will assign default values to properties that have it defined,